mjzkub/pfch-finalproj21/README.md

 Method:

 Below I will break down my methods in steps; the python code utilized in each of these steps and the resulting JSON files can be found on this repository.
-Don't hesitate to get in touch with me if you are interested in re-creating this project, and I can supply all object files.

 Step 1: Use web scraping to download Nazi-era Provenance objects from the provenance research project list.
 This step required a URL split stage, which was achieved by going through all 15 pages of the filtered collection, opening the developer tool, and using that specific URL to download a list of Object IDs.